suffolklibraries/lgc/content/collections/events/verbatim-theatre-workshops-now-t-as-queer-as-folk.md

         type: text
         text: 'Verbatim theatre workshops meet at Westgate St, Bury St Edmunds, Bury Saint Edmunds IP33 1QR.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'There are two bus stop a short walk from the venue, one is Brewery bus stop and the other is St Edmunds RC Primary bus stop.'
+  -
     type: heading
     attrs:
       level: 2